KeremAlemdar/Flappy-Bird_Neural-Network/README.md

 ### Flappy Bird

-Program that learns to play Flappy-Bird by Machine Learning.
+Program that learns to play Flappy Bird by Machine Learning.

 ### `npm start`